NarendraKoya999/Frontend-Machine-Coding-Interview-Questions/README.md

 194. **Vue.js Lazy Loading**: Optimize a Vue.js application by lazy-loading components and routes.

 195. **Vue.js Composition API**: Develop components using the Vue.js Composition API for more flexible and reusable code.

-Please let me know if you need more details on any of these questions or if you have any specific questions related to web development or programming in general.